-- If you can't connect with the current admin or they reject your request, the best course of action is to contact LinkedIn support at email@example.com or via Twitter at https://twitter.com/LinkedInHelp/.
-Explain the situation and ask for help changing the Page Admin.
+- If you can't connect with the current admin or they reject your request, the best course of action is to contact LinkedIn support at email@example.com via Twitter at https://twitter.com/LinkedInHelp/.

 Quick Tips To Retain Control Of Your Social Accounts In The Future

-To protect yourself from future headaches associated with transferring account ownerships implement these policies:
+To protect yourself from headaches associated with transferring account ownership implement these policies:

-- Record all social media account email addresses and passwords and who has access to the accounts.
+- Record all social media account email addresses and passwords and note who has access.